nylki/lindenmayer/README.md

 ```

 #### parameters
-- index: the index inside the axiom
+- `index`: the index inside the axiom
-- currentAxiom: the current axiom
+- `currentAxiom`: the current full axiom/word
-- part: the current part (symbol or object) the production is applied on.
+- `part`: the current part (symbol or object) the production is applied on.
+This is only useful if you are using parametric L-Systems (see last chapter) to have access to parameters of a symbol.

 You could also start with an empty L-System object, and use `setAxiom()` and `setProduction()` to edit the L-System later: